SOME REVIEWS OF RECENT WORKS

 novella.
 The story is literally a journey in the past as it recounts Helen’s life

 the stories of her bikes, starting with the theft of a three-wheeler,

 and developing with the tragic death of her first boyfriend in a motorcycle

 accident.
 Its organization in single episodes, each bearing a different subtitle,

-is an interesting insight into the fragmentation of the protagonist’s memories,
+insight into the fragmentation of the protagonist’s memories,

 at the same time keeping the unity of the fictional autobiography intact.